 Students had access to digital network devices while at school and at home which assisted them with learning.
-Hot spots were made available to students that did not have internet at home while completing homework assignments or having to work remotely.
-Students were able to access Google Classroom, Clever, and Google meets when their classroom was put on quarantine.
-The learning continued regardless if in the classroom learning or during remote learning (only when class was quarantined).
+Hot spots were made available to students that did not have internet at home while completing homework as needed.
+Students were able to access Google Classroom, Clever, and Google meets as needed for instruction.
+Action 4.3

-Some classrooms were updated with state of the art teaching tools which assist teachers with their direct instruction and 21st Century learning.
+Some classrooms were updated with state of the art supplemental teaching tools which assisted teachers with direct instruction and 21st Century learning opportunities.
+Action 4.5